 A user license allows you to run the Klocwork Desktop tools, plug-ins, or log in to the Klocwork Portal.

 How the user license works

 Once a license is checked out by a user, the rest of the user tools listed below are reserved for them.
 You can use any number of the tools listed below with a single user license, as long as you log in with the same user ID.
-The license is available for other users after any time-out time plus the linger time of one week expires.

 If you have different user IDs when you log in to different operating systems, Klocwork consumes one license for each.
 For example, if your Windows login is "John Smith" and your Linux login is jsmith, Klocwork consumes two licenses.

 If you have LDAP or Single sign-on configured and you attempt to log in to both a Windows and a Linux machine where the user credentials are different, two licenses are consumed.

 For example, a user, John Smith, logs into Windows with full name ('John Smith'), and logs into his Linux machine which uses a short name like 'jsmith'.
 In this case, if John Smith uses Klocwork from Windows and Linux, two licenses are consumed.